-On December 13, 2016, the USFS reported that it had determined that the Plan of Restoration and Operations ("PRO") filed by Midas Gold Idaho, Inc. on September 21, 2016 for the restoration, re-development and operation of the Stibnite Gold Project in Valley County, Idaho met the requirements for a plan of operations under USFS regulations allowing the USFS to commence the formal review of the Project under NEPA.
+On December 13, 2016, the USFS reported that it had determined that the Plan of Restoration and Operations ("PRO") filed by Midas Gold Idaho, Inc. ("MGII") on September 21, 2016 for the restoration, re-development and operations of the Stibnite Gold Project in Valley County, Idaho met the requirements for a plan of operations under USFS regulations allowing the USFS to commence the formal review of the Project under NEPA.
 The USFS completed public scoping under NEPA during the third quarter of 2017 and the regulatory and cooperating agencies are conducting reviews of the information provided by Midas Gold in its plan of restoration and operations and analyses of alternatives as required under NEPA.
 The NEPA review is being undertaken in a coordinated process by a total of seven federal, state and local agencies under a memorandum of understanding entered into in September 2017.
-The NEPA process is ongoing.
+The NEPA process is ongoing and the most recent U.S.D.A.
+Forest Service Schedule of Proposed Actions released on April 1, 2020 subsequent to the end of this reporting period lists a date of August 2020 for the release of the Draft Environmental Impact Statement.